MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 # Activate default consent rules

-The consent management capability helps you to harmonize consent data across a variety of sources.
+The consent management capability helps you to harmonize consent data across various sources.
 Use the unified Consent entity to apply default consent checks.

 ## Link consent data